 Students in the GW MPH programs gain practical skills and knowledge through their practice experiences.
 It is important for MPH Health Promotion graduates to feel confident in their skills and gain real-world experience during their studies.
-Students in the Health Promotion MPH program complete both a Practicum and a Culminating Experience to practice their knowledge and skills in real-world settings.
+Students in the Health Promotion MPH program complete both an Applied Practice Experience (practicum) and a Culminating Experience to practice their knowledge and skills in real-world settings.

-In the Department of Prevention and Community Health, the Practicum is designed to engage students in a Practice Activity—a planned, supervised, and evaluated experience in a public health organization.
+In the Department of Prevention and Community Health, the Applied Practice Experience (practicum) is designed to engage students in a Practice Activity—a planned, supervised, and evaluated experience in a public health organization.
 The Practice Activity can be related to either primary research or public health practice.
 It might include activities such as conducting literature reviews, writing proposals, designing ad campaigns, and collecting and analyzing data.

 The Practice Activity for the MPH Health Promotion degree may not be directly related to the student's day-to-day work.
 This is to ensure that students learn and apply new skills in the context of public health.
 If the student does conduct the Practice Activity at his/her place of employment, it must be work for which the student is not remunerated.